 Note, you can use the same application your created under Registering Turbonomic with Azure Active Directory to access multiple subscriptions with different permissions for each.

 At the end, you should have the following information to enter in Turbonomic.

 For the Address field, you can use any name.
 In the screenshot below I used the name of my subscription.
 To add the subscription as a Target in Turbonomic navigate to Settings > Target Configuration and select Add Target.
 Azure can be found under Cloud Management.

-Note you can add multiple subscriptions to the same Turbonomic instance manually or though a power shell script.
-Contact firstname.lastname@example.org to obtain the script.
+Note you can add multiple subscriptions to the same Turbonomic instance manually or through a power shell script which can be found here: GitHub - turbonomic/azure-target-loader

 |Tenant Name||Directory ID|

 - Outbound Ports:

 - TCP: 443